Emotional numbness. Over-worked. Exhausted. Frustrated.

 Soon after, I left the family business (which I joined straight from university after earning my BA (hons) in Human Resource Management and Membership to the Chartered Institute of Personnel and Development) and set myself up in London.
 I got a job as a reception manager, quickly getting a reputation for being able to turn around problematic teams and coaching them into being the best versions of themselves.
 This lead to a speedy promotion to Senior Management with the UK’s leading Reception Management company and a job I loved, working with a team who made me laugh and beam with pride every day.

-Despite this success and feeling pretty happy with myself and what I’d accomplished, there was always a gaping hole in my heart.
+Despite this success and feeling pretty happy with myself and what I’d accomplished, I still didn’t feel I was in the right place.

 Right now, I’m getting to be ‘me’.

 Exactly who I am, with no apologies.
-Believe me when I tell you there is no other better feeling.
+I have wonderful, loving, fun relationships and a career I couldn’t have dreamed of.
 Allowing the real me to come out has shown me just how much more I have to offer the world when I’m being authentic.

-I am so grateful to be able to share what I’ve learned with you and help spread the message of loving compassion.
+I am so grateful to be able to share what I’ve learned with you and take you out of the fear of perfectionism and people-pleasing and into the world of loving, honest and compassionate relationships.
+Yes, it’s totally possible, even for you <3

 I’m sure by now you’ve decided if we could be best friends or at least whether I ‘get’ you.
 If that’s a yes, click here to find out more about working with me!